inko-lang/website/source/manual/virtual-machine/memory-management.html.md

 recommended you do so as soon as you no longer need the object.
 These guarantees may be broken due to a bug, so it's best to not rely on them too much.

+### Prefetching

+The garbage collector uses [data prefetching][data-prefetching] when tracing through live objects, based on the paper ["Effective Prefetch for Mark-Sweep Garbage Collection"][prefetching-paper].
+This can improve performance of tracing live objects by up to 30% in the best case, compared to not using prefetching.

+This feature is only enabled when building IVM using a nightly build of Rust, as Rust's [std::intrinsics][intrinsics] module is only available on nightly builds.

 ## Process heaps

 Each process has two heaps: the process heap, and the mailbox heap.
 The process